2013 El Reno tornado: Storm development and track

 A quasi-linear complex of thunderstorms began developing near the Highway 81 corridor west of Oklahoma City between 4:00 and 4:45 p.m.
 CDT, and rapidly reached severe intensity.
 At 5:33 p.m.
-CDT (2233 UTC), the National Weather Service Weather Forecast Office in Norman, Oklahoma issued a tornado warning for Canadian County, prompted by increasingly strong tornadic circulation exhibited in the southernmost supercell of this complex.
+CDT (22:33 UTC), the National Weather Service Weather Forecast Office in Norman, Oklahoma issued a tornado warning for Canadian County, prompted by increasingly strong tornadic circulation exhibited in the southernmost supercell of this complex.

 At 6:03 p.m.
-CDT (2303 UTC), a large tornadic wall cloud formed and touched down, initially in the form of several smaller sub-vortices, 8.3 mi west-southwest of El Reno.
+CDT (23:03 UTC), a large wall cloud formed and produced a tornado, initially in the form of several smaller sub-vortices, 8.3 mi west-southwest of El Reno.
 The tornado ultimately attained EF3 intensity during its existence, according to ground surveys.
-As the tornado passed south of El Reno across U.S. 81, it grew to an unprecedented width of 2.6 mi, becoming the widest known tornado ever recorded in the United States.
+At 6:15 p.m.
+CDT (23:15 UTC), the tornado deviated from its easterly path, doing a full loop before resuming it's ESE motion.
+During it's motion in this direction, two people were struck by the tornado and killed At 6:23 p.m.
+CDT (23:23 UTC), as the tornado passed south of El Reno across U.S. 81, it grew to an unprecedented width of 2.6 mi, becoming the widest known tornado ever recorded, simultaneously taking the lives of four storm chasers.
 At 6:28 p.m.
-CDT (2328 UTC), the storm began moving into more densely populated areas of Canadian County while maintaining its intensity.
+CDT (23:28 UTC), the storm began moving into more densely populated areas of Canadian County while maintaining its intensity.
 This prompted the National Weather Service office in Norman to issue a tornado emergency for Yukon, Richland, Wiley Post Airport, Bethany, The Village, and eastern El Reno, as the tornado was projected to track toward western portions of the Oklahoma City metropolitan area.
 Within minutes, the tornado turned northeast and soon passed directly over Interstate 40 at around 6:42 p.m.
-CDT (2342 UTC).
+CDT (23:42 UTC), killing two people.
 Shortly thereafter, the tornado lifted off the ground as it neared Banner Road.
 Overall, the tornado was on the ground for 40 minutes along a 16.2 mi path.

-A strong anticyclonic multivortex satellite tornado also formed southeast of the primary tornado at approximately 6:28 pm CDT (2328 UTC), and remained on the ground for 15 minutes before lifting at 6:43 (2343 UTC).
+A strong anticyclonic multi-vortex satellite tornado also formed southeast of the primary tornado at approximately 6:28 pm CDT (23:28 UTC), and remained on the ground for 15 minutes before lifting at 6:43 p.m.
+(23:43 UTC).
 Such companion tornadoes tend to be observed with especially large and intense tornadoes, although this was the first documented multiple-vortex anticyclonic tornado of this kind.